We Ranked The Best Cities For Stretching Retirement Income

 Sebring, Florida

-Sebring is the kind of town can sometimes fly under the radar as a potential destination for retirees seeking an affordable Southern destination.
-Yet per U.S. Census Bureau data, at least 26.4% of the local population is aged 65 or older, meeting that it already has somewhat of an embedded retirement population.
-The city is home to a few notable retirement communities such as Tanglewood and Sebring Village.
+Sebring is the kind of town that can sometimes fly under the radar as a potential destination for retirees seeking an affordable Southern destination.
+Yet, per U.S. Census Bureau data, at least 26.4% of the local population is aged 65 or older, meaning that it already has an embedded retirement population.
+The city is also home to a few notable retirement communities such as Tanglewood and Sebring Village.
 According to Best Places, the cost of living is as low as $2,300 per month or $27,600 annually.
-Census data estimates Sebring mortgages cost approximately $1,398 monthly while the median rent price is $1,019.
+Census data estimates that Sebring homeowner costs are approximately $1,398 monthly while the median rent price is $1,019.

-Local retirees not only benefit from lower living costs, but there are a few other ways they can save money by living here.
-For instance, Florida offers a homestead exemption of up to $50,000 on property taxes for one's main residence.
+Local retirees not only benefit from lower living costs, but there are a few other ways they can save money.
+For instance, Florida offers a homestead exemption of up to $50,000 on property taxes for a main residence.
 As AARP notes, there's also no state taxes on your Social Security benefits.
 That said, it's important to remember federal filings as you don't want to make the mistake of conflating Florida tax laws with federal expectations.
-Speaking of taxes, the Smithfield Times reports that Sebring residents pay notably lower property taxes than in other parts of Florida, at about 1.01%.
+Speaking of taxes, per the Smithfield Times, Sebring residents pay notably lower property taxes than in other parts of Florida — about 1.01%.
 Lastly, healthcare is somewhat affordable here, with doctor visits priced as low as $120.

 Homosassa Springs, Florida

-As was the case with Sebring, Homosassa Springs, is another Florida Town that's quickly growing in popularity with retirees that like the idea of Florida Sunshine but not so much the idea of living in larger cities where the retirement dollars don't necessarily stretch as far.
-Based on Best Places estimates, your cost of living could be as low as $2,600 per month.
-By comparison, Miami living costs reportedly exceed $9,000 each month; not too surprising for a city where some residents claim you need at least a six-figure income if you hope to live comfortably there.
+Homosassa Springs, is another Florida town that's quickly growing in popularity with retirees that like the idea of Florida Sunshine but not so much the idea of living in larger cities where the retirement dollars don't necessarily stretch as far.
+Based on Best Places estimates, cost of living can be as low as $2,600 per month.
+By comparison, Miami living costs reportedly exceed $9,000 each month; not too surprising for a city where some claim you need at least a six-figure income to live comfortably.

-As Best Places reports, the COL in Homosassa Springs is 12.2% below the nationwide average and around 14.8% less than the statewide average, so you can expect to spend less on certain things.
+Per Best Places, the cost of living in Homosassa Springs is 12.2% below the nationwide average and around 14.8% less than the statewide average, so you can expect to spend less on certain things.
 For instance, some estimate Homosassa Springs residents spend over 20% less on healthcare while living here than they would in other parts of the United States.
-As was the case with Sebring, Homosassa Springs residence also benefit from the potential homestead exemption of up to 50,000 as well as not having to worry about state taxes on their SSA benefits.
+Homosassa Springs residents also benefit from the potential homestead exemption of up to 50,000 as well as not having to worry about state taxes on Social Security benefits.

 Homosassa Springs's low living costs combined with state-related benefits has contributed to its relatively large retirement population.
 The U.S. Census Bureau reports that, as of 2024, about 26% of the town population is 65 or older.